DevelopmentCats/Jackbox-Utility-Kasm/README.md

 Then access the workspace at: https://localhost:6901 (Password: `kasm_user`)

+## Versioning

+- Image versions match [JackboxUtility releases](https://github.com/JackboxUtility/JackboxUtility/releases) exactly
+- Only stable releases are used (no beta versions)
+- Docker tag format: JackboxUtility version with `+` replaced by `-` (e.g., `1.4.2+2` becomes `1.4.2-2`)
+- Automatic nightly checks for new stable releases

 ## Notes

 - This image is intended to be used with Kasm Workspaces